ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 ```

 {{% alert color="warning" %}}
-This property wrapper raises a `fatalError` if it is used to resolve a dependency that is not Beagles' or that is optional and has not been configured e.g:(logger, analyticsProvider, deepLinkHandler, networkClient), to work around that, simply use `@OptionalInjected` which will return nil if the dependency is not resolved.
+This property wrapper raises a `fatalError` if it is used to resolve a dependency that is not Beagles' or that is optional and has not been configured e.g:(logger, analyticsProvider, deepLinkHandler, networkClient), to work around that, simply use `@OptionalInjected` which will return nil if the dependency is not resolved, as shown below.
 {{% /alert %}}

 ```swift